manishmalik/todo/README.md

 - [ ] Create the Todo dashboard

-	- [ ] Create TODO Schema
+	- [x] Create TODO Schema

-	- [ ] Add a date and time picker api : [bootstrap-datetimepicker](https://tarruda.github.io/bootstrap-datetimepicker/)
+	- [x] Add a date and time picker api : [bootstrap-datetimepicker](https://tarruda.github.io/bootstrap-datetimepicker/)

 	- [ ] Use Gmaps to select the locations
-		- [ ] Choose the current location by default
+		- [x] Choose the current location by default **But it depends whether browser allows/supports geolocation**
-		- [ ] Store the location lat. and long. in the DB
+		- [x] Reverse Geo-coding for getting place info
-		- [ ] Reverse Geo-coding for getting place info
+		- [ ] ~~Store the location lat. and long. in the DB~~ Instead Storing the location/Place name in DB

 	- [ ] Show the current todo(s)